 Rare Diseases Special Interest Group

 Wilson's Disease was the first SIG to be established by BASL.
 The Wilson’s Disease Group comprises a variety of clinical and laboratory specialists from around the UK, Public Health England and patient representation from the Wilson’s Disease Support Group.
-Its aims are to foster closer collaboration for clinical and scientific research, provide a forum to discuss and disseminate best practice, and act as a stimulus towards Centres of Excellence for Wilson’s disease.
+Its aims are to foster closer collaboration for clinical and scientific research, provide a forum to discuss and disseminate best practice, and act as a stimulus towards Centres of Excellence for Wilson’s Disease.
 Reports from meetings are available below along with presentation slides.

 Alpha-1 Antitrypsin Deficiency (Alpha-1) and Haemochromatosis are 2 new sub-SIGs of the Rare Diseases SIG, read more below.

-If anyone wishes to join the Rare Diseases SIG please contact the BASL secretariat on Kim@basl.org.uk and advise which sub-SIG you are interested in joining:
+If anyone wishes to join the Rare Diseases SIG please contact the BASL Secretariat on sigs@basl.org.uk and advise which sub-SIG you are interested in joining:

-- Haemochromatosis
+• Haemochromatosis

-- Wilson's Disease
+• Wilson's Disease

-Alpha-1 Antitrypsin Deficiency (Alpha-1) sub-SIG
+Alpha-1 Antitrypsin Deficiency (A1ATD) sub-SIG

 Several recent publications provide the evidence base for what Hepatologists have spoken about for many years: